clwgh/psionii/README.md

 # Psion Organiser II programs
 These programs were written by me in the late 1980's for my Psion Organiser II XP.
+They're written in OPL (Organiser Programming Language).

 ## LOCK
 by Chris Lawrence